openmaptiles/www.openmaptiles.org/docs/generate/generate-openmaptiles.md

 layout: docs
 category: generate
 order: 1
-title: Generate your own vector tiles
+title: Generate your own OpenMapTiles
-titlehtml: Generate your own vector tiles
+titlehtml: Generate your own OpenMapTiles
-titlesidebar: Generate your own vector tiles
+titlesidebar: Generate your own OpenMapTiles
-description: Generate your own vector tiles
+description: Generate your own OpenMapTiles
-keywords: Generate your own vector tiles
+keywords: Generate your own OpenMapTiles
+redirect_from: /docs/generate/generate-vector-tiles/
 ---

 The [OpenMapTiles vector tile schema](https://github.com/openmaptiles/openmaptiles) is open source and licensed under MIT.
-You are free to use it to generate your own vector tiles and then use those vector tiles however you would like while respecting the original [ODbL license](http://wiki.openstreetmap.org/wiki/Open_Database_License) of OpenStreetMap.
+You are free to use it to generate your own OpenMapTiles and then use those vector tiles however you would like while respecting the original [ODbL license](http://wiki.openstreetmap.org/wiki/Open_Database_License) of OpenStreetMap.